 In such event, if the interest rate for a class of auction rate notes is set at the student loan rate (which is the weighted average interest rate of the trust student loans minus the rate of administrative expenses), the excess of (a) the lower of (1) the auction rate and (2) the maximum auction rate which would have been applied if the student loan rate were not a component of the maximum auction rate, over (b) the student loan rate will be carried over for that class of auction rate notes.
-If there are insufficient bid orders to purchase all the auction rate notes of a class of auction rate notes offered for sale in an auction and the interest rate for that class of auction rate notes is set at the student loan rate was not a component of the maximum auction rate over the student loan rate will be carried over for that class of auction rate notes is set at the student loan rate was not a component of the maximum auction rate over the student loan rate will be carried over for that class of auction rate over the student loan rate will be carried over for that class of auction rate over the student loan rate will be carried over for that class of auction rate notes.
+If there are insufficient bid orders to purchase all the auction rate notes of a class of auction rate notes offered for sale in an auction and the interest rate for that class of auction rate notes is set at the student loan rate, the excess of the maximum auction rate which would have been applied if the student loan rate was not a component of the maximum auction rate over the student loan rate will be carried over for that class of auction rate over the student loan rate will be carried over for that class of auction rate over the student loan rate will be carried over for that class of auction rate over the student loan rate will be carried over for that class of auction rate notes.
 The carry-over amount will bear interest calculated at the one-month LIBOR rate.
 The ratings of the notes do not address the payment of carry-over amounts or interest accrued on carry-over amounts.